lemocla/Which-way-is-up/README.md

      - #### **Styling**
         - Horizontal lines to structure and make the content of the website easy to read.
         - Slightly rounded edge borders and buttons for a more user friendly and inviting interface.
+        - Some light shadows to add further dimension and depth to the website.

      - #### **Difference to design**

 ## **FEATURES**

   - ### **Existing features**

+    Implemented features can be found in [this document](documentation/features/features.md).

   - ### **Features left to implement**
+  	- Additional thumbnail images for product details
+  	- Pagination on shop when displaying all items
+  	- Full content management to display and update content on the homepage and other static pages
+  	- Improved user interface for the super admin to manage store, orders and content of the website
+  	- Ability to share artwork on social media
+  	- Add a blog where artist to add/edit/delete post about his creative process and other work.

 ## **TECHNOLOGIES USED**